fttlov/JCAdvance/README.md

 The OSD now displays real-time sticks, triggers and gyroscope telemetry.<br>
 **For Triggers**: raw data from 0 to 255. <br>
 **For Sticks**: raw data fromm -32768 to 32768 <br>
-Gyro telemetry: This helps you understand how the JoyShockLibrary auto-calibration handles hardware drift **Calib (0-100%)**: Algorithm confidence.
+Gyro telemetry: This helps you understand how the JoyShockLibrary auto-calibration handles hardware drift<br>
+**Calib (0-100%)**: Algorithm confidence.
 Usually stays at 100%, meaning the baseline noise is known.
 It drops to 0% only during a manual reset (ALT+C)<br>
 **Steady (YES / NO)**: Physical stillness detector.
 When it says YES, the controller is perfectly still, and the background auto-calibration is actively collecting data.<br>
 **BiasX / BiasY**: The actual hardware drift offsets (in degrees/second).
 Sensors naturally drift.
-These numbers show the raw error the emulator is currently suppressing to keep  crosshair perfectly still.<br>
+These numbers show the raw error the emulator is suppressing during calibration to keep crosshair perfectly still.<br>

 Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 7.09 to 7.02).
 This is normal!
 It proves the background calibration is actively recalculating the thermal drift.